YU88John/jenkins-ecr-ecs-devops/setup.md

 ### 3. Setup Jenkins

-After Jenkins server is running, try SSH it from your local machine via git bash or any other unix cli.
+After Jenkins server is running, try `SSH` it from your local machine via Git Bash or any other unix cli.
-Please ensure jenkins server is installed with this command: `sudo systemctl status jenkins` Once it shows **RUNNING** you are good to go.
+Please ensure Jenkins server is installed with this command: `sudo systemctl status jenkins` Once it shows **RUNNING** you are good to go.
+In case if things go wrong and Jenkins server is not up and running, please install it manually using this documentation: https://www.jenkins.io/doc/book/installing/linux/#debianubuntu

+Log in to the Jenkins UI with its public IP on port `8080`.
+It will show the path where you can get the Administrator password to unlock Jenkins. (`/var/jenkins_home/secrets/initialAdminPassword`).
+Copy the path it mentioned, go back to the `SSH` session, and run `sudo cat <PATH_TO_PASSWORD>`

 **Required Plugins to install in Jenkins**
 - Nexus Artifact Uploader